GwenZi0u0/outpatient_appointment_services/README.md

 ## Getting Started

-his project is a simple application built with React, Vite, Zustand, styled-components, useQuery, and useForm.
+this project is a simple application built with React, Vite, Zustand, styled-components, useQuery, and useForm.
 It serves as a starting point for building modern web applications with these technologies.

 ## Installation